MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/dns/manage-resource-records.md

 #### [GUI](#tab/gui)

-Here's how to create an CNAME resource record for `labhost34` in the `contoso.com` zone, pointing to the existing DNS record `Host34.lab.contoso.com` using DNS Manager.
+Here's how to create a CNAME resource record for `labhost34` in the `contoso.com` zone, pointing to the existing DNS record `Host34.lab.contoso.com` using DNS Manager.

 1. From the Windows desktop, open the **Start** menu, select **Windows Administrative Tools > DNS**.